- Scientists in the relatively new field of “geopsychology” are seeing links between personality and location.

 A high degree of openness signals a willingness to try new things, as well as a higher awareness of one’s own feelings and creative talents.
 Low openness signals seeking fulfillment through perseverance rather than euphoria and being pragmatic — or perhaps even dogmatic.

-Some of these results confirm long-standing stereotypes.
+Some of these results support long-standing stereotypes.
 However, the results also offer a level of detail that confounds many others.
 For example, California’s relatively high degree of “openness” chimes with the state’s progressive image.
 But the significant degree of variation for most of the characteristics illustrates that the state is far from culturally monolithic.
-The same for supposedly conservative Texas, where the results for large metropolitan areas like Dallas, Houston, and Austin deviate significantly from those in other parts of the state.
+The same applies to supposedly conservative Texas, where the results for large metropolitan areas like Dallas, Houston, and Austin deviate significantly from those in other parts of the state.

 These traits help explain many aspects of human behavior.
 For example, studies suggest that people who are more conscientious and agreeable are more likely to achieve academic success than those who score higher on the neurotic scale.
-Also, by clearly exposing these statistically relevant variations in personality type by region, geopsychology may prove an important tool for marketeers, political and otherwise.
+Also, by clearly exposing these statistically relevant variations in personality type by region, geopsychology may prove an important tool for marketers, whether in business, politics, or other fields.

 Perhaps the still relatively young science of geopsychology will get its own shiny new building sooner rather than later.